 Recording contracts were offered to the band, but sadly they were never taken up.
 However, they did record some demo tracks at Cargo Studios in Rochdale, England, engineered by John Brierley.
 You can see the name ‘Tense’ on the Cargo Wall of Fame alongside a plethora of famous names.

 In their day, Tense performed with a number of bands, including Cabaret Voltaire, The Fall, The Comsat Angels and U2, who notoriously borrowed some of the bands equipment and made an unscheduled impromptu appearance at a faith festival in Bedfordshire.
-When Tense played on the opening night, their performance was recorded by the BBC and subsequently broadcast the following day on BBC Radio 1.
+When Tense played on the opening night, their performance was recorded by the BBC and subsequently broadcast the Saturday of the August Bank Holiday on BBC Radio 1.